 - It should be administered with caution to patients with bronchial asthma (due to clinical intolerance) or a history of peptic ulcer.

-- These tablets are not recommended for use in children.
+- These hcl mg betahistine tablets are not recommended for use in children.

-- Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+- Patients who are suffering from rare hereditary problems of galactose intolerance, deficiency of the Lapp lactase or inhale of glucose-galactose malabsorption is dangerous to take this medicine.

 SPECIFICATION USAGE OF THE TABLETS FOR CLINICAL PARTICULARS

-- Pregnancy: There are no adequate data from the use of betahistine in pregnant women.
+- Pregnancy: There are no adequate data from the use of Betahistine HCL 16 mg in pregnant women.
 Studies done on animals did not reach in a conclusion as effects on pregnancy, embryonal/foetal development, parturition, and postnatal development were insufficient.
 The potential risk for humans is unknown.
 As a precautionary measure, it is advised to avoid the use of betahistine during pregnancy.

-- Fertility: No changes were recorded in the fertility of the rats.It’s effect on the fertility of humans is yet to be found out.
+- Fertility: No changes were recorded in the fertility of the rates.
+Use of betahistine tablet effect the fertility of humans is yet to be found out.

 UNDESIRABLE EFFECTS OF THE TABLETS